matijakolaric-com/django-music-publisher/docs/introduction.rst

 **Original publishers** will find the current features sufficient for registration at all societies that receive batch registrations of musical works in CWR format.

-The database holds data on musical works, including alternate titles, songwriters, performing artists, first recordings (including recording artists), music libraries and albums, as well as CWR exports and registration acknowledgements.
+The database holds data on musical works and recordings, including alternate titles, songwriters, performing artists, recording and performing artists, music libraries and albums, as well as CWR exports and registration acknowledgements.

 Multiple writers, both controlled and uncontrolled, are covered, with minor limitations, but data on other publishers (other original publishers, administrators and sub-publishers) can not be entered.